caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - [csvtextarea.js]() -> htdocs/modules/csvtextarea.js
 - [sortable_table.js]() -> htdocs/modules/sortable_table.js

+Now we can update our list, display and web form HTML with these components.

 # Conclusion

 - Build with the grain of the web
   - the building blocks are HTML, CSS and JavaScript
-- Localhost services versus internet services
+- localhost services versus internet services
   - security concerns

 # Reference: Dataset